sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 So, what are you waiting for?
 If you're a web developer or tech enthusiast, now is the time to dive into QUIC and start exploring its potential.
 Experiment with new applications, build innovative tools and share your findings with the community.
 I've started doing this by [trying HTTP/3 with gRPC](/posts/grpc-over-http3/).
 The future of the internet is being written in QUIC, and you can be a part of it.

-Here's a link dump of more resources on this topic that I used in my research.
-Maybe it is useful for others:
+If you want to learn more, here are a lot of resources that I used to research for this article:
 - [HTTP/3 Spec (RFC 9114)](https://datatracker.ietf.org/doc/html/rfc9114)
 - [QUIC Spec (RFC 9000)](https://datatracker.ietf.org/doc/rfc9000/)
 - [QUIC matches TCP's efficiency, says our research. | Fastly](https://www.fastly.com/blog/measuring-quic-vs-tcp-computational-efficiency/)